 Allowing Blog Comments On Our Website

 If you own a blog it may be a good idea to let other people comment under your content.
-It is a great way for people to engage your content and build your brand.
+It is a great way to allow visitors to engage with your content, and improve your brand awareness.

 However, if not moderated well you will only get people spamming your website.